Statsforvalteren/designsystemet-staf/design-tokens/README.md

    - Default Branch: `main`
    - File Path: `design-tokens`

-You can now "pull from GitHub" (button on top right) to fetch the tokens.
+You can now "pull from GitHub" (button in the top right corner) to fetch the tokens.
 When done editing tokens, you should "push to GitHub" (second button on top right).